 One of the most commonly made mistakes is to leave out certain expenses and find yourself caught out at the end of your budgeting period.
 It is therefore vital to include absolutely every possible expense you can think of.

-Product providers must first and foremost include the cost of production, for instance a baker will have to calculate how much it costs to produce 10’000 loaves of bread, how much the ingredients will cost and how much wage and electricity costs will arise.
+Remember product providers must first and foremost include the cost of production, for instance, a baker will have to calculate how much it costs to produce 10’000 loaves of bread, how much the ingredients will cost, and how much wage and electricity costs will arise.

 Service providers do not have to buy or produce a product and need only consider the actual running costs.
 These costs naturally also apply to product manufacturers.
 The main areas of expenditure are: